 The most challenging change for me was in rewriting my book description.

-Although it needs to contain all the typical SEO norms, such as repeating keywords from the title, subtitle, perhaps series name, and using some SEO power words, it should NOT include the words and phrases used in the categories.
+Although it needs to contain all the typical SEO norms, such as keywords related to the title, subtitle, perhaps series name, and using some SEO power words, it should NOT include the seven keywords words and phrases used in the categories.

-This is a bit weird, but as I have researched, it is a peculiarity of how Amazon uses document metadata.
+It is a bit strange, but as I have researched, it is a peculiarity of how Amazon uses document metadata.

 Does it work?